Daniela Taplin Lundberg Produced Shia LaBeouf's Wildest Movie When No One Else Would

-Daniela Taplin Lunberg is the founder of Stay Gold Pictures, a production and financing company based in New York City.
+Daniela Taplin Lundberg is the founder of Stay Gold Features, a production and financing company based in New York City.
 Her reputation as a fearless producer willing to take on edgy independent films has been honed by years in the field, and she counts acclaimed movies like Beasts of No Nation, The Kids Are Alright, and Patti Cake$ among her credits.
-Lunberg produced two of 2019’s buzziest films: Harriet, Kasi Lemmons’ Harriet Tubman biopic starring Cynthia Erivo, out November 1; and Honey Boy, Shia LaBeouf’s intensely personal biopic directed by Alma Har’el, which hits theaters November 8.
-This is what makes Lunberg feel powerful...
+Lundberg produced two of 2019’s buzziest films: Harriet, Kasi Lemmons’ Harriet Tubman biopic starring Cynthia Erivo, out November 1; and Honey Boy, Shia LaBeouf’s intensely personal biopic directed by Alma Har’el, which hits theaters November 8.
+This is what makes Lundberg feel powerful...

 Advertisement